-The special function of judges and lawyers is typically performed in courts, and sometimes in chambers.
+The judicial function is typically performed in courts, and sometimes in chambers.
 It is here that the judge, as jurist, meets citizens involved in legal cases, and their representatives.
-Some of those citizens will have (as I will show) problems relevant to HIV/AIDS.
+Some of those citizens will have (as I will show) problems relevant to

+HIV/AIDS.
 These will call for sensitive application of statute law and general legal principles.
-But before the judge or legal practitioner gets to this, he or she will have to know how to conduct a case which concerns an infection which is not just an ordinary medical condition.
+Yet before the judge gets to this, he or she will have to know how to conduct a case which concerns an infection which is not just an ordinary medical condition.
 Around various medical conditions there can gather elements of prejudice and stigma.
 It is found in community attitudes to various venereal conditions, inherited disabilities, and even to cancer.
 But HIV/AIDS in the courtroom is specially sensitive.
-In part, this is because of its still significant association with death.
-In part, it is also because the modes of transmission are frequently by sexual intercourse and injecting drug use.
-The association of HIV/AIDS with drugs, sex, and in particular, groups which have often been (and sometimes still are) the subject of stigma and even criminalisation (homosexuals, drug-addicted persons, sex workers etc) makes community responses to the epidemic highly sensitive, and sometimes over-reactive.
-Lawyers are members of their communities.
+In part, this is because of its association with death.
+In part it is also because the modes of transmission are frequently by sexual intercourse and injecting drug The association of HIV/AIDS with drugs, sex, and in use. particular, groups which have often been (and sometimes still are) the subject of stigma and even criminalisation (men who have sex with men, injecting drug users, sex workers etc) makes community responses to the epidemic highly sensitive, and sometimes overreactive.
+The judiciary are members of their communities.
 They cannot be entirely free from the attitudes, fears and prejudices of the societies they live in.
-But it behoves judges and legal practitioners to be better informed, and especially to so perform their functions as to reduce unnecessary burdens upon those who come before them who are living with HIV/AIDS.
+But it behoves the judiciary to be better informed, and especially to so perform their functions as to reduce unnecessary burdens upon those who come before them who are living with HIV/AIDS.

 When AIDS first came along, there was often gross overreaction to its presence in the courtroom.
-In some countries, prisoners, actually infected, or suspected of being infected, with HIV/AIDS, were brought into court by guards wearing space suit protection, completely unnecessary and highly prejudicial to the fair trial rights of the accused.
-This happened in Australia in the early 1980s.
+In some countries, including Australia, prisoners, actually infected with HIV/AIDS, or suspected of being infected were brought into court by guards wearing space suit protection, completely unnecessary and highly prejudicial to the fair trial rights of the accused.
 There is no need for such special courtroom procedures, as the wearing of surgical masks or gowns or protective gloves, still less for the exclusion of the defendant from the courtroom.

 In the United States it has been suggested that such courtroom precautions, without any scientific basis, would be a violation of constitutional rights to due process of law3.
 Requests by court staff for the testing of prisoners, or for the provision of special gloves and uniforms to sheriff and bailiff officers, should ordinarily be rejected.
 It is a duty of the presiding judicial officer to make sure that his or her court staff are protected from risks of infection, or exposure to such risks.
-But it is now well known that casual contact will not transmit HIV.
-The judiciary should not permit court process to be distorted, invariably to the disadvantage of the litigant, by generally unnecessary isolation, or disadvantageous treatment4:
+But it is now well known that casual social contact will not transmit HIV.
+The judiciary should not permit court process to be distorted, invariably to the disadvantage of the litigant, by generally unnecessary isolation, disadvantageous treatment4:

 "We are employers, of sorts, with large personal and official staffs, whose safety and security are our utmost concern.
-Judges are independent and are paid a salary which is not based on whether they win or lose. ...
-Our job is to do the right and just thing, without fear or favour.
-Ensuring the right to an attorney, the right to have one's case heard, the fundamental rights of fairness and due process are the cornerstones of the halls of justice".
+Judges are independent and are paid a salary which is not based on whether they win or lose.